Find a Qualified Attorney Near You

 Promoting Prostitution

-Under Arkansas' prostitution laws it is also a crime to promote prostitution by forcing someone to engage in prostitution, operating a house of prostitution, or in some other way advancing prostitution.
+Under Arkansas’ prostitution laws, it is also a crime to promote prostitution by forcing someone to engage in prostitution, operating a house of prostitution, or advancing prostitution in some other way.
+Below is an outline of Arkansas’s laws against this sex crime.

 |